 To help reduce the adverse side effects resulting from addiction, both parties need to seek guidance and help to stay on track and improve happiness.
 Because loving an addict can be extremely stressful, finding help or a support group can be a huge benefit and can drastically improve quality of life.
 Additionally, these codependency support groups can give valuable insight into the mind of an addict and assist with finding ways to help the addict.

 While harder to ensure, the addicted party needs to seek help as well.
 Convincing them may be very difficult; however, it is worth it in the long-run.
-This help can be something as simple as attending a support group to enrolling in inpatient rehabilitation, any step in the right direction can help over time.
-In this situation, many have to give the addict an ultimatum in order to ensure success.
+This assistance can be something as simple as attending a support group to enrolling in inpatient rehabilitation, any step in the right direction can help over time.
+In this situation, many have to give the addict an ultimatum to ensure success.

+While all of the above steps may seem harsh for a person who isn’t used to dealing with addicts, this tough love is essential.
+However, when dealing with any addict, support is equally important as it maximizes the chance of a successful recovery.
+Because stress and depression are mostly what lead people to addiction, ensuring a safe and caring environment is needed.
 During this transitioning process, constant encouragement is essential as it is very easy for addicts to beat themselves up over their condition, which can lead to a relapse over time.
 However, be sure to take care of yourself and not entirely wrap yourself up in the addict’s struggles as this can lead to more stress between both parties.

 Because the goal of this process is an addiction-free, happy and healthy relationship, the best option to ensure a healthy and drug-free future is inpatient rehabilitation.
-This variety of rehabilitation has much higher success rates than any other form of treatment, and it can provide an opportunity for the addicted loved one to be in a drug-free environment and create a foundation which they can carry into the world after treatment.
+This type of rehabilitation has much higher success rates than any other form of treatment, and it can provide an opportunity for the addicted loved one to be in a drug-free environment and create a foundation which they can carry into the world after treatment.